Skip to navigation Skip to content

 The types of obsessions and compulsions a person experiences may change over time though certain themes often show up, including the following:

-• an excessive fear of being contaminated by dirt or germs
+• A fear of being contaminated by dirt or germs

 • excessive house cleaning, hand washing, showering, tooth brushing.
-An obsession about germs may also lead to avoiding touching others’ hands and surfaces such as toilets.
+An obsession about germs may also lead to avoiding touching others’ hands and surfaces such as door handles.

 • needing things to be orderly or symmetrical, or following certain patterns